particle-iot/spark-sdk-ios/README.md

 **Important**
 Those credentials should be kept as secret.
 We recommend the use of [Cocoapods-keys plugin](https://github.com/orta/cocoapods-keys) for cocoapods
 (which you have to use anyways to install the SDK).
-It is essentially a key value store for enviroment and application keys.
+It is essentially a key value store for environment and application keys.
 It's a good security practice to keep production keys out of developer hands.
 CocoaPods-keys makes it easy to have per-user config settings stored securely in the developer's keychain, and not in the application source.
 It is a plugin that once installed will run on every pod install or pod update.

+_Another simpler option is have a different file in your project which contains the key values as constant strings.
+This file should not be committed to your source control system._

 After adding the following additional lines your project `Podfile`:
 ```ruby